Search element - Quick search bar

 Your baby or child may feel unsettled when weaning begins.
 Make sure you still spend plenty of time together and give them lots of cuddles.

-Sometimes weaning happens before you’re ready, or more quickly than you hoped It’s normal to feel disappointed or sad when this phase ends.
-Take time to process your feelings and remember that breastfeeding is just one part of being a loving parent.
+Remember that breastfeeding is just one part of being a loving parent.
 You and your child can still enjoy closeness and cuddles, knowing you’ve given them a great start.
+Have a chat to a breastfeeding counsellor if you’d like support as you adjust to this new phase in your relationship with your baby.

 References